michael-cw/SurveySolutionsAPI/README.md

   - <https://demo.mysurvey.solutions/primary/apidocs/index.html#>

+And to find more information on the package, check out the package vignettes.

 ## Feature requests and bug reports

 You can either use the standard GitHub approach by filing a bug